dentarg/auth0-blog/_posts/2017-03-29-is-passwordless-authentication-more-secure-than-passwords.markdown

 ### Username + Password

 By now, it's pretty clear: we reuse the same passwords over, and over, and over.
-The Telegraph reported that “[t]he data shows that at least some people are still [failing to heed even the most basic security principles](http://www.telegraph.co.uk/technology/2016/01/26/most-common-passwords-revealed---and-theyre-ridiculously-easy-to/) about secure codes.”
+The Telegraph reported that “the data shows that at least some people are still [failing to heed even the most basic security principles](http://www.telegraph.co.uk/technology/2016/01/26/most-common-passwords-revealed---and-theyre-ridiculously-easy-to/) about secure codes.”
 When you look at the [best ways to keep your personal information secure](https://auth0.com/blog/personal-information-security-identity-guide/), it's no wonder why: it takes time and attention to ensure security with a password.

 With an average of  [130 accounts](http://blog.dashlane.com/wp-content/uploads/2015/07/MailboxSecurity_infographic_EN_final1.jpg) registered to one email in the US, it's not surprising that [73% of users](https://www.telesign.com/resources/research-and-reports/telesign-consumer-account-security-report/) have duplicate passwords.
 To remember 130 different passwords would be extremely difficult for anyone — and probably send password retrieval requests through the roof.